 Like bromeliads, orchids are epiphytic plants.
 That means that in their natural habitat they don’t grow in the dirt, they grow on other plants.
 Don’t worry they don’t feed on other plants, they just use them as a growing support.

+They are non-toxic (in fact, it’s common to see the flowers used as garnishes in fancy restaurants), and they are pet friendly houseplants too!
 There are tons of different varieties of orchids, and many of them can be grown as houseplants – though some are fussier than others.

 Phalaenopsis orchids are the most commonly sold variety because they aren’t that much harder to grow than your average houseplants (though they do require extra care if you want them to bloom).

 Once you get the hang of caring for your orchids, and learn the tricks to get them to rebloom, they make excellent flowering houseplants.